ravi-kumar-pilla/shareableviz-action/README.md

-# Spaceflights Pandas
+# Spaceflights Pandas Viz

 ## Overview

-This is your new Kedro project, which was generated using `kedro 0.19.3`.
+This is your new Kedro project with Kedro-Viz setup, which was generated using `kedro 0.19.3`.

 Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.